addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 Let's pause and ensure that the work we've done so far functions as intended.

-If you are following along, open `file://*path*/index.html` in your web browser and monitor its console.
+If you are following along, open `file://*path*/index.html` in your browser and monitor its console.
 If all is well, you shouldn't see any JavaScript errors other than regarding the router.js file that we haven't created yet.
 The todo list should be blank as we haven't yet created any todos.
 Plus, there is some additional work we'll need to do before the user interface fully functions.

 However, a few things can be tested through the JavaScript console.